cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Discussion

-* up to now no use of the thesaurus!
-If this stays as such, all the passages on ontologies have to be removed!
-So try to integrate the use of the thesaurus!
-Then ontologies can be discussed.
-But ontologies should not have such a high prominence in the introduction.

 * pros and cons of sending data to a local script or sending a script to a central database,
   - for researchers, it "feels" better, if the data are on the local machines
   - more freedom for researchers to use their tools of choice and to mix data with data from